-The Industrial Development Plan results in \$105.9 million in desired Project Costs.
-The goal was to fund as many of the Project Costs as possible with projected incremental property taxes.
-Not all of the Project Costs can be funded with projected incremental property taxes.
+The Industrial Development Plan results in \$96.5 million in desired Project Costs.
+The goals was to fund as many of the Project Costs as possible with projected incremental property taxes.
+Not all of the Project costs can be funded with projected incremental property taxes.
 Those costs that can are defined as District Project Costs.
 Project Costs that could not be funded out of projected incremental property taxes are defined as 'Unfunded Project Costs.'
 Figure 6 includes Project Costs totals assigned to each quarter of the District and those that remain unfunded.
 Specific District Project Costs included in the total for each quarter are in Appendix V.

 Figure 6.
-Project Costs by Quarter1
+Project Costs by Quarter

 [1] Costs identified are in present value (2019 dollars).
 Escalation of District Project Costs is addressed in Section 6.
-Source: CCDC, Quadrant, SB Friedman property taxes materialize or priorities change, the Agency could elect to fund some or all of the Unfunded Project Costs.
+Source: CCDC, Quadrant, SB Friedman evaluated feasibility of District based on the smaller District Project Cost list, however, if additional incremental property taxes materialize or priorities change, the Agency could elect to fund some or all of the Unfunded Project Costs.

 An exhibit prepared by KHA with both District Project Costs and Unfunded Project Costs (labeled accordingly) symbolized by the expected quarter projects will be implemented is included in Appendix VII.
-SB Friedman evaluated feasibility of District based on the smaller District Project Cost list, however, if additional incremental
+SB Friedman